 Advanced technology called image-guided radiation therapy (IGRT) compensates for these changes.
 IGRT uses computerized tomography (CT) that can image a tumor just before each radiation dose is delivered.
 If the tumor shifts, the radiation beams or the patient’s position can be corrected, allowing the precise delivery of radiation to tumors while allowing healthy tissues to receive minimal radiation.

-Froedtert & the Medical College now have four IGRT systems, offering more flexibility to match the best treatment to each patient.
-In addition to Artiste, the IGRT systems are:
+We offer several types of IGRT systems, offering more flexibility to match the best treatment to each patient.

 Chemoembolization — a method of delivering chemotherapy directly into a tumor.
 Under X-ray guidance, a catheter is placed into an artery and guided to the specific artery that supplies blood to the tumor.
 A potent dose of a chemotherapy drug is infused through the catheter to the tumor, and the artery section is plugged to stop further blood flow to the tumor.